ibm-cloud-docs/speech-to-text/language-resource-ng.md

 Although language model customization is similar in usage and intent for large speech models, previous- and next-generation models, there are differences between the three types of models at the implementation level.
 To understand how language model customization works for large speech models and next-generation models, and how you can make the best use of customization, you need a high-level understanding of the differences.

--   When you create and use a custom language model that is based on a *large speech model or previous-generation model*, the service relies on words from the custom model to create transcripts that contain domain-specific terms.
+-   When you create and use a custom language model that is based on a *previous-generation model*, the service relies on words from the custom model to create transcripts that contain domain-specific terms.
 In combination with words from its base vocabulary, the service uses these words from the custom model to predict and transcribe speech from audio.
 You provide the information for a custom language model in the form of corpora, custom words, and grammars.
 The service stores this information in the words resource for the custom model.

--   When you create a custom language model that is based on a *next-generation model*, the services relies on sequences of characters from the custom model to create transcripts that reflect domain-specific terms.
+-   When you create a custom language model that is based on a *large speech model or next-generation model*, the services relies on sequences of characters from the custom model to create transcripts that reflect domain-specific terms.
 In combination with character sequences from the base model, the service uses these series of characters from the custom model to predict and transcribe speech from audio.

     You provide the information for a custom language model in the form of corpora, custom words, and grammars.
 But rather than rely on a words resource that contains these words, the service extracts and stores character sequences from the corpora and custom words.
 The service does not extract and calculate out-of-vocabulary (OOV) words from corpora and custom words.
 The words resource is simply where it stores custom words that you add directly to the model.